 In fall 2024, the Provost's Office adapted its annual program reporting process to an annual academic unit (department/division/school) reporting process.
-That process is aligned with the BOG program review process and uses similar metrics to identify units that are underperforming in enrollment, student credit hour production, or which are inappropriately staffed given their enrollment and SCH production and determine if there are particular programs in that unit which should undergo the program review process to determine if resources in that program should be allocated elsewhere within the university.
-That process has broader goals to empower unit-level leaders to use data to inform changes to faculty staffing, program offerings, course scheduling, and to improve student success as well as to ensure the proactive collaboration of the Provost's Office with dean's offices and departments to support units experiencing enrollment and revenue growth as well as to address units experiencing enrollment and revenue decline.
+That process is aligned with the BOG program review process and uses similar metrics to identify units that are underperforming in enrollment, student credit hour production, or which are inappropriately staffed given their enrollment and SCH production and determine if there are particular programs in that unit that should undergo the program review process to determine if resources in that program should be allocated elsewhere within the University.
+That process has broader goals to empower unit-level leaders to use data to inform changes to faculty staffing, program offerings and course scheduling, and to improve student success as well as to ensure the proactive collaboration of the Office of the Provost with deans' offices and departments to support units experiencing enrollment and revenue growth and also address units experiencing enrollment and revenue decline.

-WVU is also currently working to align its faculty hiring process, a data-informed process with reviews by teams in Talent and Culture, the Office of the Provost, Finance, and a university-wide hiring committee, with metrics used in BOG program review and the annual academic unit reporting process.
+WVU is also currently working to align its faculty hiring process, a data-informed process with reviews by teams in Talent and Culture, the Office of the Provost, Finance and a University-wide hiring committee, with metrics used in BOG program review and the annual academic unit reporting process.